-The place to look for emergence in Aristotle is the generation of complete being-in-potency; for example, how the assembly of materials generates a structure capable of holding the shape of a house.
-Aristotle clearly treats a being-in-potency as something autonomous: it resists destruction, it is multiply realizable and can exist in different materials or in changing materials, and when such a being comes to be, we attribute properties to a different subject than before (e.g., when we say it is the wall that gets damaged, rather than a piece of wood).
+The place to look for emergence in Aristotle is in the generation of complete being-in-potency, for example, in how the assembly of materials generates a structure capable of holding the shape of a house.
+Aristotle clearly treats a being-in-potency (e.g., a building, health, life) as something autonomous, happening of its own accord: it resists destruction, it is multiply realizable and can exist in different materials or in changing materials, and when such a being comes to be, we attribute properties to a different subject than before (e.g., when we say it is the wall that gets damaged, rather than a piece of wood).
 In this chapter, I have argued, what is decisive for Aristotle is that the emergent form is a source of change (or, in contemporary language, a “causal power”).54 The way he speaks of the form organizing material processes to generate offspring might not imply downward causation (i.e., that the form changes material processes themselves), because form is itself the unity and structure of these material processes, and of their initiation of movement.
-But for Aristotle wholes exist, which means they are different than their parts.
+But for Aristotle wholes exist, which means they are aspectually different than their parts.
 This also means that, insofar as they are parts, the identity of the underlying material parts depends on the whole, as letters change their sounds depending on the whole word (e.g., compare “though” with “thought”) (Met.
 VII.17 1041b11–27).
 And if, as Aristotle appears to hold, it is impossible to conceptualize material except as a part belonging to a whole, then to this extent Aristotle’s mereology does allow wholes to modify their parts, though not through downward causation.
-Since Aristotle’s account of causation differs so acutely from the standard view in the current debate, however, it would take a careful adaptation of terms to discover whether there is also an account of downward causation, and whether it is problematic or not.55
+Since Aristotle’s account of causation differs so acutely from the standard view in the current debate, however, it would take a careful adaptation of terms to discover whether there is a separate account of downward causation, and whether it is problematic or not.55

 Chapter 6